 In this article, we will talk about efficient ways you can use to backup your Google Drive data to an external hard drive.

-There are two unique ways to backup Google Drive data to an external hard drive if you want to backup only some files.
+There are few ways to backup Google Drive data to an external hard drive if you want to backup only some files.
+Read the methods below.

-Method 1: Download Data from Google Drive to External Drive
+Method 1: Download data from Google Drive to external hard drive

 This is the easiest method you can use to backup Google Drive data to an external drive.
 As you know, Google Drive allows you to upload and access files via the web app interface or Gmail account.
 If you want to backup the data with the web app interface, follow the below steps:

 - Visit the Google Drive website and log in with your account.